 When crafting the perfect message, there are a few things to pay attention to.
 For example, you want to create a subject line which intrigues and piques the reader’s interest.
 Since this is the first thing a user will see, it needs to be catchy, to the point and relevant.
 It’s also nice to greet your prospect by their first name so that they know this message is intended for them.

 The body of the message should revolve around the recipient rather than you and your needs.
 It’s also good practice to quickly establish why you are reaching out so that the reader is not left wondering what the point of your message is.

 Furthermore, stick to one reason for reaching out.
-For example, don’t send a connection request whilst also inviting this person to your upcoming webinar and tell them about your newest eBook.
-Focus on one point and one point only.
-For example, how you came across their profile, what you have in common, or what about their experience interests you.
+For example, don’t send a connection request whilst also inviting this person to your upcoming webinar and telling them about your newest eBook.
+Focus on one point and one point only, such as how you came across their profile, what you have in common, or what about their experience interests you.